The Jain-Monrad criterion for rough paths and applications to random Fourier series and non-Markovian H\"ormander theory: Applications to SPDE

-where the fractional Laplacian $(-\Delta)^{\alpha}$ acts on each component of $\Psi_{t}$ and $\a \in (0,1]$.
+where the fractional Laplacian $(-\Delta)^{\alpha}$ acts on each component of $\Psi_{t}$ and $\a\in(0,1]$.
 We will start by first considering the fractional stochastic heat equation with Dirichlet boundary conditions, proving the existence of (continuous) spatial rough paths lifts and stability under approximations.
 Then we comment on Neumann boundary conditions and on more general equations for periodic boundary conditions.

-If a (spatial) rough path lift of \eqref{eqn:fSHE} has been constructed one can view \eqref{eqn:fSHE} as an evolution in a rough path space, a point of view which has proven extremely fruitful in solving new classes of until now ill-posed stochastic PDE \cite{H11,HW11,H12}, arising for example in path sampling problems for $\R^d$-valued SDE \cite{HSVW05,HSV07,H11}.
+If a (spatial) rough path lift of \eqref{eqnfSHE} has been constructed, one can view \eqref{eqnfSHE} as an evolution in a rough path space, a point of view which has proven extremely fruitful in solving new classes of, until now, ill-posed stochastic PDE \cite{H11,HW11,H12}, arising, for example, in path sampling problems for $\R^d$-valued SDE \cite{HSVW05,HSV07,H11}.

-For a variant of \eqref{eqn:fSHE} with $\a =1$, Hairer proved in \cite{H11} finite $1$-variation of the covariance of the stationary solution to \eqref{eqn:fSHE}, that is of $\left( x,y\right) \mapsto \E \Psi \left( t,x\right) \Psi \left( t,y\right)$, general theory then gives the existence of a ``canonical, level 2'' rough path $\mathbf{\Psi }$ lifting $\Psi $ (cf.\ Theorem \ref{thm:existence_rfs_as_rp}).
-See also \cite{GIP12}.
-It is clear that in the case $\a=1$ the Brownian-like regularity of $x \mapsto \Psi \left( t,x ;\omega \right) $ is due to the competition between the smoothing effects of the Laplacian and the roughness of space-time white noise.
-Truncation of the higher noise modes (or suitable ``coloring'') leads to better spatial regularity; on the other hand, replacing $\Delta $ by a fractional Laplacian, i.e.\ considering \eqref{eqn:fSHE} for some $\alpha \in (0,1)$ dampens the smoothing effect and $x \mapsto \Psi \left( t,x ;\omega \right) $ will have ``rougher" regularity properties than a standard Brownian motion.
-One thus expects $\rho $-variation regularity for the spatial covariance of $x \mapsto \Psi \left( t,x ;\omega \right) $ for \eqref{eqn:fSHE} only for some $\rho >1$ and subsequently only the existence of a ``rougher" rough path, i.e.\ necessarily with higher $p$ than before.
+For a variant of \eqref{eqnfSHE} with $\a=1$, Hairer proved in \cite{H11} finite $1$-variation of the covariance of the stationary solution to \eqref{eqnfSHE}, that is, of $ ( x,y ) \mapsto\E\Psi ( t,x ) \Psi( t,y )$.
+This general theory then gives the existence of a ``canonical, level 2'' rough path $\bolds{\Psi}$ lifting $\Psi $; cf. Theorem~\ref{teoexistencerfsasrp}; see also \cite{GIP12}.
+It is clear that in the case $\a=1$ the Brownian-like regularity of $x \mapsto \Psi( t,x;\omega) $ is due to the competition between the smoothing effects of the Laplacian and the roughness of space--time white noise.
+Truncation of the higher noise modes (or suitable ``coloring'') leads to better spatial regularity; on the other hand, replacing $\Delta$ by a fractional Laplacian, that is, considering \eqref{eqnfSHE} for some $\alpha \in(0,1)$, dampens the smoothing effect, and $x \mapsto\Psi( t,x;\omega) $ will have ``rougher'' regularity properties than a standard Brownian motion.
+One thus expects $\rho$-variation regularity for the spatial covariance of $x \mapsto\Psi( t,x;\omega) $ for \eqref{eqnfSHE} only for some $\rho>1$ and subsequently only the existence of a ``rougher'' rough path, that is, necessarily with higher $p$ than before.